systerel/S2OPC/README.md

   - method call
   - add nodes (variable, object and method nodes) if library compiled with S2OPC_NODE_MANAGEMENT set to 1
   - history read (ReadRaw only), if library compiled with S2OPC_EXTERNAL_HISTORY_RAW_READ_SERVICE set to 1
+  - auditing (limited to audit security event types), if library compiled with S2OPC_HAS_AUDITING set to 1
 - Server local services: read, write, browse and discovery services
 - Server address space modification:
   - mechanisms implemented for remote modification: variables modification with typechecking (data type and value rank), access level and user access level control